Mount Erebus disaster: Memorials

 The book-length poem "Erebus" by American writer Jane Summer (Sibling Rivalry Press, 2015) memorialises a close friend who died in the tragedy, and in a feat of 'investigative poetry', explores the chain of flawed decisions that caused the crash.

 In 2019, it was announced that a national memorial is to be installed in Parnell Rose Gardens, with a relative of one of the crash victims stating that it was the right place.
 However, local residents criticised the memorial's location, saying that it would "destroy the ambiance of the park".
+After numerous delays, construction was set to begin in October 2021.
+However, due to an investigation by the Ombudsman, construction was limited to reversible "preparation works".
+The delays were caused by protests against the construction, fearing that it could endanger the giant pōhutukawa in the park.

+In March 2022, the Ombudsman released his report, stating that Ministry of Culture & Heritage "should have consulted more widely before forming its preference for a location," and that it "acted unreasonably in October 2019, when it failed to reply to correspondence about resource consent for the proposed memorial."
+Construction was halted upon the recommendation given, which "called for the ministry to resolve any grievances before construction begins."
+By 10 February 2023, the Ombudsman was satisfied by the actions taken to implement his recommendations.

+However, the 2023 Auckland Anniversary Weekend floods and Cyclone Gabrielle led to "significant land slips occurring along the cliff line," including one in the vicinity of the memorial site.
+The geotechnical engineering assessment undertaken concluded that "the land was unsafe to build the memorial on", forcing them to abandon the plans to build the memorial in Parnell Rose Gardens, and to find a new memorial site.

 In popular culture

 The crash coincided with the Air New Zealand Shell Open, a golf tournament sponsored by Air New Zealand.
 CEO Morrie Davis was playing the pro-am when he first heard word that the plane was "lost."
 Air New Zealand thought about cancelling the tournament but decided against it.

 A television miniseries, Erebus: The Aftermath, focusing on the investigation and the Royal Commission of Inquiry, was broadcast in New Zealand and Australia in 1988.